Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 }
 ```

 __NOTE:__ Make sure that variables containing secret values are not recorded or are sanitized.
+If you accidentally leak a secret, follow the guidance [here](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/101/Leaked-secret-procedure).

 To sanitize variables use the `options` parameter of `GetRecordedVariable`: